awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

 1. Create your Amazon EKS cluster and Windows and Linux nodes with the following command\.

    ```
-   eksctl create cluster -f cluster-spec.yaml --install-vpc-controllers
+   eksctl create cluster -f <filename-you-used-in-previous-step.yaml> --install-vpc-controllers
    ```
 **Note**
-For more information about the available options for  `eksctl create cluster`  , see the project [README on GitHub](https://github.com/weaveworks/eksctl/blob/master/README.md) or view the help page with the following command\.
+For more information about the available options for `eksctl create cluster`, see the project [README on GitHub](https://github.com/weaveworks/eksctl/blob/master/README.md) or view the help page with the following command\.

    ```
    eksctl create cluster --help